Chapter 19 – Fleet Services

 - General.
-Fleet Service vehicles may be rented on a short-term or leased on a long-term basis for official University business.
-The department to which a University vehicle is assigned is responsible for ascertaining that the vehicle is operated by authorized individuals, in accordance with the University of Iowa Fleet Safety Program and used only on official University business.
-Official University business constitutes business directly concerned with University activities and for which expenses are a proper charge to the University.
+Fleet Services vehicles may be rented on a short-term or leased on a long-term basis for official university business.
+The department to which a university vehicle is assigned is responsible for ascertaining that the vehicle is operated by authorized individuals, in accordance with the University of Iowa Fleet Safety Program and used only on official university business.
+Official university business constitutes business directly concerned with university activities and for which expenses are a proper charge to the university.
 Authorized drivers and passengers are described in V-15.7 University Driving Policy.
-Family members may be transported only if they are qualified University employees and also traveling on official University business.
+Family members may be transported only if they are qualified university employees and also traveling on official university business.

 - Operating laws and regulations.
-Fleet Service vehicles are to be operated in accordance with all applicable laws and Fleet Service rules and regulations (see V-15.7 University Driving Policy).
+Fleet Services vehicles are to be operated in accordance with all applicable laws and Fleet Services rules and regulations (see V-15.7 University Driving Policy).

 Logo, wordmark, and college/department/program name decals for vehicles are to be installed by Fleet Services.
 The application of any additional logos or graphics to a vehicle is prohibited without prior approval by Fleet Services.

-For additional information about the University's identity system, see http://vpsc.uiowa.edu/brand/.
+For additional information about the university's identity system, see https://brand.uiowa.edu.
 For more information on this vehicle identification and graphics policy, contact the Director of Parking and Transportation.

 - Fleet rentals.

-- Drivers will be required to sign a statement certifying compliance with the University Driving Policy requirements regarding licensing, training, convictions, moving violations, and accidents.
+- Drivers may be required to sign a statement certifying compliance with the University Driving Policy requirements regarding licensing, training, convictions, moving violations, and accidents.

 - Student drivers (non-employees).
-UI vehicles will be released to student drivers only if a driving record review has been performed in the last twelve months and the student is in compliance with the University Driving Policy driving standards.
+UI vehicles will be released to student drivers only if the student has an assignment in the Risk Management’s Driver’s License Review System and is in compliance with the University Driving Policy driving standards.